ontologiae/DRS-Analysis-Tool/README.md

 DEPENDANCY
 ==========

-DAT need ocamlbuild and ocamlyacc/ocamllex.
+DAT needs ocamlbuild and ocamlyacc/ocamllex.
 It is possible to use Mehnir, but it is not well tested.

 USE